Naples vacation rentals

 Naples enjoys more than 300 days of sunshine a year.
 June through September are hot, with average highs in the low 90s Fahrenheit.
 October and November cool off slightly, with average temperatures in the low to high 80s, and from December through February, temperatures dip into the 70s.
 March through May climb back into the 80s.
 Naples experiences lots of rainfall June through September, and a little bit all year round, so plan ahead and pack for wet weather.

-What are the top things to do in Naples?
+Top things to do in Naples

 Naples Botanical Garden